mousemke/_val/README.md

 #### 1.0.0

 + val can no longer shoot itself
-+ updated scripts to run Xvfb mode by gdefault
++ updated scripts to run Xvfb mode by default
 + multiple commanders from each core are now allowed
 + twitter core works
 + added core specific ability to disable modules